-Dr. Joan Gaither’s birthday party has become an annual summer tradition for her family, friends, and colleagues – filled with music, food, and celebration.
-But although Dr. Gaither is the guest of honor, she has humbly and generously chosen Maryland Institute College of Art as her beneficiary.
+Dr. Joan Gaither’s birthday party (pictured below) has become an annual summer tradition for her family, friends, and colleagues – filled with music, food, and celebration.
+But although Dr. Gaither is the guest of honor, she has humbly and generously chosen Maryland Institute College of Art's Young People's Studio (YPS) Program (serving K-12 students) as her beneficiary.

 From left: Barbara Gaither Jenkins, Joan Gaither, Jonathan Mann, and guest.

 “Being an artist is about being unequivocally you," says Dr. Joan Gaither while sitting in the backyard of her family home.
 She’s been flitting around attending to party preparations – band, caterer, silent auction.
 It’s a beautiful day in August, and any moment, more than one hundred guests will begin to arrive to celebrate Joan’s 75th birthday.
 Graciously, she’s agreed to sit for a moment and share about her life, how she balances her artmaking, teaching, and advocacy work, and about the experiences and people woven into her career.